Kate Figes: Personal life

 Figes married Christopher Wyld in 1988; Wyld was then a foreign news editor for the BBC.
-The couple had two, now adult, daughters.
-Figes said in 2010 that her experience of her parents divorce left its mark on the early years of her own marriage: "I still spent the first 10 years of our marriage wondering when my husband was going to leave me!"
+The couple had two daughters.
+Figes said in 2010 that her experience of her parents' divorce left its mark on the early years of her own marriage: "I still spent the first 10 years of our marriage wondering when my husband was going to leave me!"
 Following the birth of her first daughter, Figes suffered from postnatal depression for a few years; diagnosis was somewhat delayed.

 With her brother, Figes received naturalisation papers from the German embassy in June 2017.
 Figes wrote: "We were holding out our hands in forgiveness to shake those of younger Germans, who also bore no responsibility for the past at a time of growing nationalism and suspicion of 'the other' in Europe.
 All of this had contributed to the making of the decision".

 Terminal illness

-Figes was diagnosed with triple negative breast cancer in September 2016 which had metastasised.
-She wrote about her terminal illness in On Smaller Dogs and Larger Life Questions which was published by Virago in 2018.
+Figes was diagnosed in September 2016 with triple negative breast cancer, which had metastasised.
+She wrote about her terminal illness in On Smaller Dogs and Larger Life Questions, published by Virago in 2018.

-Figes died at home in London on 7 December 2019.
+Figes died from cancer at home in London on 7 December 2019.